Hotels near Marsh Field

 Which hotels near Marsh Field are good for families?

 Several hotels near Marsh Field are well-suited for families.
-Delta Hotels by Marriott Muskegon Convention Center (1.93 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Travelodge by Wyndham Muskegon (3.19 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Days Inn & Suites by Wyndham Norton Shores / Muskegon (3.28 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Delta Hotels by Marriott Muskegon Convention Center (1.93 mi, from $151/night), Travelodge by Wyndham Muskegon (3.19 mi, from $59/night), and Days Inn & Suites by Wyndham Norton Shores / Muskegon (3.28 mi, from $49/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Delta Hotels by Marriott Muskegon Convention Center also has suites.
+Days Inn & Suites by Wyndham Norton Shores / Muskegon also has suites.

 Which hotels near Marsh Field are good for team or group travel?